Asch5/keystroke_app/Current_cursor_rules.md

 - **Cache Invalidation**: Implement intelligent cache invalidation strategies using tags and selective updates.
 - **State Persistence**: Use Redux Persist selectively - only persist critical user preferences, not entire application state.

-## 5. Code BufferFolder and Comments
+## 5. Code Documentation and AI-Optimized Documentation System

-**Rule:** All non-obvious code must be documented to explain its purpose, logic, and usage.
+**Rule:** All non-obvious code must be documented following the AI-optimized documentation standards to explain its purpose, logic, and usage.

 **Implementation:**

 - JSDoc: Add JSDoc for all functions, components, and hooks (@param, @returns, @example).
 - Inline Comments: Use inline comments (//) to explain complex logic or workarounds.
-- **Architecture Decision Records (ADRs)**: Document significant architectural decisions in /docs/adr/.
-- **API BufferFolder**: Maintain OpenAPI/Swagger specs for all API endpoints.
-- **Component Stories**: Document component usage with Storybook examples.
+- **AI Documentation Standards**: Follow AI_DOCUMENT_TEMPLATE.md for creating new documentation
+- **Metadata Requirements**: Include complete metadata using AI_METADATA_FRAMEWORK.md standards
+- **Terminology Consistency**: Use AI_SEMANTIC_GLOSSARY.md for consistent terminology across all documentation
+- **Documentation Updates**: When making architectural changes, update relevant documentation files and their metadata
+- **Quality Validation**: Ensure all documentation passes AI_VALIDATION_SYSTEM.md requirements
+- **Context Completeness**: Provide complete context within document boundaries as per AI_CONTEXT_MANAGEMENT.md principles

-## 6. Project Structure and BufferFolder Integrity
+## 6. Project Structure and AI Documentation Integrity

-**Rule:** Maintain the integrity of the project's structure and its bufferfolder.
-Any change to the structure must be reflected in the corresponding bufferfolder file.
+**Rule:** Maintain the integrity of the project's structure and its AI-optimized documentation system.
+Any change to the structure must be reflected in the corresponding documentation files following AI documentation standards.

 **Implementation:**

+- **AI Documentation System**: Follow the AI documentation architecture as outlined in AI_SYSTEM_OVERVIEW.md
-- Core Folder: Adhere to DESCRIPTION_OF_CORE_FOLDER.md and update it after any change in src/core/.
+- Core Folder: Adhere to DESCRIPTION_OF_CORE_FOLDER.md and update it after any change in src/core/ using AI documentation standards
-- Component Folder: Adhere to DESCRIPTION_OF_COMPONENT_FOLDER.md and update it after any change in src/components/.
+- Component Folder: Adhere to DESCRIPTION_OF_COMPONENT_FOLDER.md and update it after any change in src/components/ using AI documentation standards
-- Root Folder: Adhere to DESCRIPTION_OF_ROOT_FOLDER.md and update it after any significant change in the root directory.
+- Root Folder: Adhere to DESCRIPTION_OF_ROOT_FOLDER.md and update it after any significant change in the root directory
+- **Documentation Creation**: Use AI_DOCUMENT_TEMPLATE.md for creating new documentation files
+- **Metadata Management**: Apply AI_METADATA_FRAMEWORK.md standards to all documentation updates
+- **Cross-Reference Updates**: Update AI_DOCUMENTATION_INDEX.md when adding or modifying documentation
+- **Terminology Consistency**: Ensure all updates follow AI_SEMANTIC_GLOSSARY.md terminology standards
 - **Hybrid Architecture**: The project uses different organizational patterns for different layers:
   - `src/components/`: Organized by **feature** (feature-based organization)
   - `src/core/`: Organized by **domain** (domain-driven design principles)